-GENERAL PROVISIONS RELATING TO MEETINGS

-Determination of time and venue of meetings
+CHAPTER 2 GENERAL PROVISIONS RELATING TO MEETINGS Part 1: Determination of time and venue of meetings

-2. Meetings not to be held on certain days and only at certain venues
+Meetings not to be held on certain days and only at certain venues

-(1) No meeting of the council or a committee of the council or a public hearing may be held on a Sunday or a public holiday.

-(2) With due regard for the provisions of sub-rule (3) meetings and hearings of the council and its committees must be held at a venue within the municipal area.

-(3) When determining the venue for a meeting or hearing the relevant person or body must take the following factors into account:-

-(a) the availability of room at the designated venue for members of the public and the media who wishes to attend the meeting;

-- (b) the accessibility of the designated venue for members of the public and the media; and - (c) reasonable steps that can be taken to regulate public access to such venue.
+- 2(1) Council meetings as well as committee meetings, may NOT be held on Sunday or public holidays provided that this will not apply to Ward Committees - (2) With due regard for the provisions of sub-rule (3) meetings and hearings of the council and its committees must be held at a venue within the municipal area. - (3) When determining the venue for a meeting or hearing the relevant person or body must take the following factors into account: - (a) the availability of room at the designated venue for members of the public and the media who wishes to attend the meeting; - (b) the accessibility of the designated venue for members of the public and the media; and - (c) reasonable steps that can be taken to regulate public access to such venue.

-3. Determination of venue and time of ordinary council meetings
+Determination of venue and time of ordinary council meetings

-(1) The municipal manager or, if there is not a municipal manager, a person appointed by the MEC, must determine the date, time and venue of the first meeting of the council after a general election of councillors for the municipality which meeting must be held within fourteen days after the council had been declared elected or, if it is a district municipality, after all the members to be appointed by local councils had been appointed.

-(2) The speaker must determine a schedule of the dates, times and venues of ordinary council meetings, other than the meeting referred to in sub-rule (1), for a period of at least twelve months in advance, provided that:-

-- (a) the council must hold at least one ordinary meeting every three months; and - (b) not more than one ordinary council meeting may take place during any month.

-(3) As soon as the speaker has determined the schedule referred to in sub-rule (2) he or she must inform the municipal manager thereof.
+- 3(1) The municipal manager or, if there is not a municipal manager, a person appointed by the MEC, must determine the date, time and venue of the first meeting of the council after a general election of councillors for the municipality which meeting must be held within fourteen days after the council had been declared elected or, if it is a district municipality, after all the members to be appointed by local councils had been appointed. - (2) The speaker must determine a schedule of the dates, times and venues of ordinary council meetings, other than the meeting referred to in subrule (1), for a period of at least twelve months in advance, provided that- - (a) the council must hold at least one ordinary meeting every three months; and - (b) not more than one ordinary council meeting may take place during any month. - (2A) When preparing a schedule of ordinary council meetings in terms of sub-rule the speaker shall have due regard for - - (a) the schedule referred to in section 21(1)(b) of the Finance Management Act tabled by the executive mayor in the council; and - (b) the requirements of sections 24(1), 24(2)(a), 25(1), 127(2) and 129(1) of the Finance Management Act. - (2B) The executive mayor shall confer and attempt to reach consensus with the speaker when preparing a schedule contemplated in section 21(1)(b) of the Finance Management Act in so far as any date in such schedule relates to a proposed council meeting. - (3) As soon as the speaker has determined the schedule referred to in sub-rule (2) he or she must inform the municipal manager thereof.
 The speaker may at any time, change the scheduled date, time or venue of a meeting and must immediately inform the municipal manager of any such change.

-4. Determination of the time and venue of special council meetings
+Determination of the time and venue of special council meetings